Are you looking for Trello alternatives and don’t know where to start?

 Avaza is a project management tool with some bells and whistles of accounting software.
-It allows users to collaborate, track time spent on tasks or projects, generate expense reports, time sheets, send invoices to customers and even get paid right there from the tool.
+It allows users to collaborate, tracks time spent on tasks or projects, generates expense reports, timesheets, sends invoices to customers, and even get paid right there from the tool.

-Avaza allows easy collaboration with email-enabled discussions and notifications.
-It also provides the ability to switch between Kanban, Gantt and list views for tasks that you create.
-It even allows you to convert an email into tasks, track completion rate of a task, time spent on tasks and much more.
+Avaza allows for easy collaboration with email-enabled discussions and notifications.
+It also provides the ability to switch between Kanban, Gantt, and list views for tasks that you create.
+It even allows you to convert an email into tasks, track the completion rate of a task, time spent on tasks, and much more.